F24

 Possible Causes

-Airlock in boiler or pump, Pump not running or incorrectly wired, Blocked primary circuit, Closed isolation valves
+Airlock in the boiler or pump, Pump not running or incorrectly wired, Blocked primary circuit, Closed isolation valves

 How to Fix / Troubleshooting